PORTUGAL

 Stakeholders involvement

-Main broadcasters must comply with CSR reporting, but sustainable production methods are not widely applied.
+Main broadcasters must comply with CSR reporting, but sustainable production methods are not yet widely applied or known.
 Unions are small and lack influence, showing little interest in sustainability.
-However, the Portuguese Association of Independent TV Production Companies (APIT) is actively promoting the topic.
+However, the Portuguese Association of Independent TV Production Companies (APIT) is actively promoting the topic, offering regular training initiatives for its member companies.

 Grid connection for productions

 Availability varies by location and is easier in cities.
 Although grid connections are expected within 15 days, delays up to 30 days are common.
-Connections are feasible only when locations are confirmed well in advance.
+Connections are feasible only when locations are confirmed well in advance, which contributes to this solution being less used than desirable.

 To order a grid connection, these steps must be followed.